abrennec/lecture_theo_bg_audio_graphics/09_final_projects/mircea/Readme.md

 ## Project Description

-*A TRIP DOWN THE SUPERMARKET* explores perspectives on superstores and the temporality of life.
+*A TRIP DOWN THE SUPERMARKET* explores perspectives on supermarkets and the temporality of life.
 A mixture of alternate reality, surrealism and the superfulousness of a supermarket driven world, create a harmonic and hypnotic audiovisual interraction.
 ---
 I went to Edeka Market next to my home where I started hearing drones and sounds in tune and in rhythm.
 I felt like I was there and at the same time I was not, like I was in a different universe and got lost in the sounds of the supermarket (from freezers to heatintg devices to people, register machines, coins, etc...).